Casey House (Toronto): History

 When Casey House opened in 1988, its founders expected that a cure for the disease would be found so that it would not be needed in the 21st century.
 Instead, HIV became more treatable but not curable, so more care was needed.
 The building has since been transformed from a hospice to a hospital under the Ontario Hospital Act.

 The hospice is named for Casey Frayne, who was the son of June Callwood and Trent Frayne.
 Casey was killed in 1982, at the age of 20, by an impaired driver while riding his motorcycle to university.
 The tragedy June experienced in losing her son was also shared by Margaret McBurney, co-founders of the facility.
 Both mothers had lost their sons to impaired drivers and were appalled by society's treatment of people dying from AIDS with no comfort.
 The facility was named after June's son in memory of the tragedy of losing a young life.

-From 2000-2009, and permanently since 2018, Casey House operates from the former Johnston House at Jarvis and Isabella in the heart of Toronto's gaybourhood.
+From 2000-2009, and permanently since 2018, Casey House operates from the former Johnston (Coach) House (c.
+1875 built by Langley and Burke for William R. Johnston) at 119 Isabella Street (571 Jarvis Street) in the heart of Toronto's gaybourhood.
 Fife House remains a part of Casey's House, now repurposed as a transitional housing facility for unhoused people living with HIV-AIDS.

 Casey and Diana, a dramatization by playwright Nick Green of the 1991 visit of Diana, Princess of Wales to Casey House, premiered at the 2023 Stratford Festival under the direction of Andrew Kushnir.